 I've a 24-hour grace period (no questions asked, no email required, and no penalties) for every worksheet in this course.
 A late penalty of five points per business day will apply after 24 hours.
-I do not consider weekends or holidays to be business days.
+Weekends and holidays do not count as business days.

-I will not accept worksheets more than two weeks after they are due and cannot accept the portfolio more than three days after it is due.
+I will not accept worksheets more than two weeks after they are due and cannot accept the portfolio after Thursday, April 17th at 5pm.